ubiquity/ubiquity-dollar/contracts/dollar/README.md

 yarn node:start
 ```

-If you are using Metamask on the browser, you can point it to the local node
+If you are using MetaMask on the browser, you can point it to the local node
 from the network menu by adding a custom RPC network with the following configuration:

 - Network name: `Hardhat`